benbalter/benbalter.github.com/_posts/2020-08-31-trust-and-safety-before-someone-gets-hurt.md

 ---
 title: Seven trust and safety features to build into your product before someone gets hurt
-description:
+description: Basic features to prevent abuse and harassment that you should build into your platform early on.
 ---

-I've [written before](/2020/08/31/trust-and-safety-is-not-a-product-edge-case/) about the importance of investing in trust and safety.
-If you're building a product and want to proactively take on abuse and harassment _before_ someone gets hurt, here are seven trust and safety features to build into your product early on:
+I've [written before](/2020/08/31/trust-and-safety-is-not-a-product-edge-case/) about the importance of investing in trust and safety early on.
+If you're building a product or platform and want to proactively take on abuse and harassment _before_ someone gets hurt, here are seven trust and safety features to build into your product early on:

 ### 1. Blocking or muting